hellohaptik/docs_haptik/docs/bot-builder/basic/connections.md

 The connections you create can prompt a user to transition from one node to the next in the following three ways:

-#### 1. Transition Basis message input by user (User Says):
+#### 1. Transition based on messages sent by user (User Says based Connection):

 This is when a conversation moves from one node to another based on a particular keyword/phrase or set of keywords sent by a user.

-* To set a connection based on a user input, click on the arrow linking the two nodes you need to link
+* To set a connection based on a user input, click on the arrow linking the two nodes you need to connect

-* The **User Says** tab opens up, here you can the user variations as shown below -
+* The **User Says** tab opens up, here you can add the user variations as shown below -

 ![usersaysconn](https://user-images.githubusercontent.com/75118325/113378297-419a3480-9394-11eb-9f61-da4bd16d759e.gif)

-* The User Says section on the node will only contain Negative Responses as the **Source of responses**.

-    * Negative Responses are the user says for which you do not want the connection to happen.
+> The User Says section on the connected node (a non-start node) will only contain Negative Responses as the **Source of responses**.
+Negative Responses are the user says for which you do not want the connection to happen.
+This is being shown in the GIF below

 ![negativeconn](https://user-images.githubusercontent.com/75118325/113378578-fb91a080-9394-11eb-9eea-7fcc09a1f4c4.gif)

-#### 2. Transition Basis a particular Entity
+#### 2. Transition based on values of entities given by user (Entities based Connection):

 You can create a connection between two nodes on the basis of the values collected from the user in the forms of Entitites.